Everything you need to know about the American Express British Airways Companion Voucher changes

 As a brief overview, here’s what you need to know:

-- British Airways American Express Premium Plus Card — The annual fee on the card is increasing from £195 to £250 as of 1 September 2021, however, the Companion Voucher is getting more valuable.
-More specifically, you can now use it on flights that don’t begin in the U.K., and BA is opening up more award availability.
+- British Airways American Express Premium Plus Card: The annual fee on the card is increasing from £195 to £250 as of 1 September 2021, however, the companion voucher is getting more valuable.
+More specifically, you can now use it on flights that don’t begin in the U.K., and British Airways is opening up more award availability.

-We’ve had plenty of questions from TPG readers about the changes, and we had some questions of our own that British Airways was able to clarify.
+We’ve received plenty of questions from TPG readers about the changes, and we had some questions of our own that British Airways was able to clarify.